issamemari/selenium_tutorial/README.md

 Tennis Booker uses Selenium to interact with the tennis court booking website.
 It uses a headless Chrome browser to simulate a user booking a court.
 It runs multiple processes in parallel that constantly check whether the required court is available.
 When a court is available, it books it.

+The ideal way to use this tool is to run it before going to sleep and set it to book a court for next week.
+When the new courts are made available at 8am, the booker will book the first available court that matches the criteria.

+## Configuring Users

 A list of usernames and passwords are stored in `data.json`.
 The booker requires that the user has bought a carnet of 10 tennis courts, otherwise it will not work as payment would be required.

 ## Installation